mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

+---
-# Transcript Episode 31 with Tomasz Łakomy
+episode: "Transcript Episode 31 with Tomasz Łakomy"
+permalink: /combatting-tech-debt-in-war-rooms
+status: publish
+type: transcript
+---

 **Michaela:**  [00:00:00] Hello, and welcome did a software engineering unlocked podcast.
 I'm your host, dr. McKayla.
 And today I have the pleasure to talk to